 Admission into the Minor

 Students are expected to formally declare a minor by completing the Change of Major/Minor Application online under the Student tab of myBama.
+This minor is restricted to residential students; New College LifeTrack does not offer minors.

 |NEW 237 or||Cooperation & Conflict||4|